elliottjohnson/oacdp/README.md

 Use a web browser to open the "oacdp/out/index.html" file.
 I've used only relative url's within the site to keep things locally viewable.

+## Deploying

+If you wish to deploy from source you can execute the publish.sh script found in the scripts/ directory in the root of your checkout.
+Make sure you supply a writeable, webviewable directory on your local machine.

+	scripts/publish.sh /path/to/a/writable/webdir/oacdp

 ## Developing

 I highly recommend setting up a github account, but it's not a requirement.